xlxs4/second-brain/docs/Projects/ESA Design Booster.md

 -   ALWAYS face your problems, always speak, always communicate - hoarding problems under the rag instead of facing them is a very well known human tendency.
 I find that the more long term the thing you're not doing is, the more catastrophic the consequences will be when the time comes to face them.
 Again, this sounds like a cliche, "just do everything in time" so I will give you an example (TODO: mention EPS)
 -   communicate problems to ESA - again, they're hear to help.
 The sooner the learn about something the better.
 They'll always appreciate you being upfront, trust me.
 Don't put yourselves into rabbit holes you'll then have to dig out of
 -  feedback is crucial, it's all about feedback cycles - This is by far the most important think to take out of this talk.
 Feedback requires good communication channels, so first build these.
 Then learn to give feedback.
 Learn to receive feedback.
 Provide people with a lot of different ways they can give feedback.
 Make sure that there's always more than one person (that hopefully occupies a different position in the team) for someone to speak to.
 Feedback cycles is the way we get better.
 Again, make sure to do everything you can to have people a) giving feedback and b) receiving feedback and acting on it
--  praise in public blame in private (not always) - a good reminder to keep in mind
+-  praise in public blame in private (not always) - a good reminder to keep in mind mostly the praising

 ---
 **The leadership behind the leadership**